AdobeDocs/experience-manager-cloud-service.en/help/forms/create-reviews-forms.md

     * **Title**: Mandatory, can contain alphanumeric characters, hyphen, and underscore.
     * **Description**: Optional, description of the purpose / content for review.
     * **Deadline**: Optional, the date on which the review ends.
 When past the deadline the task appears as 'Overdue'.
     * **Reviewer Name**: A minimum of one is mandatory.
 Use the combo-box to add reviewers, typing a name list of all matching names; select a name and click **Add**.
-On the next section of the **Reviewers** tab shows the name of all the reviewers.
+On the next section of the **Reviewers** tab shows the names of all the reviewers.

 1. Click the **Start** to start a review.